yerkortiz/game-of-life-c/README.md

 # Conway's Game of Life
-Game of life is a cellular automaton based in extended moore neighborhood, cells have 2 states (0 for dead cells, 1 for living cells).
-If a living cell has 2 or 3 living cells as neighborhood then it will turn back to life, but if a cell has less than 2 living cells or more than 3 cells as neighboorhood then the cell will die.
+The implementation is written in python3, is a grid of n x m cells where every cell has two possible states, life or dead.
+The state changes are given from the existence of the next rule: if a dead cell has two or three live cells in it Moore neighborhood then this cell will come back to life, but if a cell has more than 3 or less than two live cells in it Moore neighborhood then this cell will die by overpopulation or loneliness.